-Estimation of civilian-held firearms is important for firearms regulation and monitoring legal and illegal ownership of firearms.
-The main question of this research is 'How many lawful firearms approximately are held by civilians in New Zealand?'.
+The estimation of civilian-held firearms is important for both firearms regulation and the monitoring of legal and illegal ownership of firearms.
+The main question of this research is 'How many lawfully imported firearms, approximately, are held by civilians in New Zealand?'.
 Within this question the aim of the research is to explain the methodologies of previous estimation efforts in New Zealand and present a robust methodology with a holistic perspective.

 After a literature review, four methodologies were found regarding the estimation of civilian-held firearms in New Zealand.
 Document analysis was used as a qualitative method within this research to compare the methodologies.
 Attempts were made to replicate the methodology of each of the models as closely as possible, to determine up to date figures.
-Only the Thorp report had detailed enough methodologies to replicate therefore it was decided to use this methodology as a base and improve the estimation model from there.
+Only the Thorp report had a detailed enough methodology to replicate therefore it was decided to use this methodology as a base and improve the estimation model from there.

-In developing the estimation model, only civilian-held rifles, shotguns and pistols were counted, and buyback and amnesty firearms data was incorporated to the calculation as those firearms are no longer available in the system.
+In developing the estimation model, only lawfully imported rifles, shotguns and pistols were counted, and buyback and amnesty firearms data was incorporated to the calculation as those firearms are no longer available in the system.
 Lastly, the depreciation rate was also considered.
 The estimated civilian-held firearms between 1880 and 2024 is 1,577,553.
 If we were to consider 1% depreciation rate the estimation would be 1,561,777.

-Key words: Civilian-held firearms, estimation model, estimation methodology, New Zealand
+Key words: Civilian-held firearms, lawfully imported firearms, estimation model, estimation methodology, New Zealand